Chia-Network/chia-nft-minting-tool/README.md

 - Start testnet wallet and node: `chia start wallet`, and `chia start node`

+- Create a fresh wallet and fund it with 2 coins, small amounts like 0.001 xch are fine

+- Create a DID for the wallet: `chia wallet did create`.
+This creates an NFT wallet with the DID id

+- Create a regular NFT wallet (where our minted NFTs will be stored since we don't attach the DID during minting): `chia wallet nft create`

 - Make sure the wallet and node are fully synced

-- Make sure you have a DID wallet with attached NFT wallet

-- Make sure you have at least 2 xch coins with large enough amounts(one for creating the spend bundles and one for paying fees)

 ## Usage Examples